The Problem

 - Creates a revenue stream for the city to pay for the project and future projects.
 The city is restricted to very few revenue streams such as property taxes, impact fees, and parking tickets.
 A new revenue stream could actually decrease these methods providing relief to homeowners and citizens alike.

 - Access to land and federal funding.
-Municipalities have access to low interest loans/bonds from HUD as well as connections to many stakeholders with developable land (for example, the School Board, Bozeman Deaconess, etc.).
+Municipalities have access to low interest loans/bonds as well as connections to many stakeholders with developable land (for example, the School Board, Bozeman Deaconess, etc.).

-- The project will create jobs for construction and maintenance.
+- The project will could create union jobs for construction and maintenance.

 BOZEMAN HAS 0 UNITS.

 Mr. & Mrs. Free Market has had their chance.
 Section 8 housing vouchers have not provided a solution.
-Low Income Housing Tax Credits (LIHTC) have not provided a solution.
+LIHTC has not provided a solution.
 The private sector has had 50+ years to address and find solutions to the housing crisis and it has failed.
-There is no such thing as affordable housing until property values go down.
-Groveling to private developers to build the units we need has not before, and it won’t magically start working now.
-We can build the housing we need right now!
-We need a permanent solution, we need a supply of actually affordable, rent stabilized units.
-WE NEED PUBLIC HOUSING!
+With the scale of the housing crisis, we need bigger and bolder solutions that put the community of Bozeman before profits.
+We need a permanent solution.
+We need a supply of actually affordable, rent stabilized units.
+WE NEED SOCIAL HOUSING!